 investigate more solutions in parallel

 learn to collaborate

 contribution of each student must be clear in report and presentation

-However, doing an RP alone is also allowed.
+However, doing an RP alone is also allowed by exception.

 Students working in pairs must be at same level (both RP1 or both RP2).